Van Floor Insulation

 So you’ve got a van conversion project you’re planning, eh?
 Feeling overwhelmed?
 That’s not too surprising given the sheer volume of content out there on how to convert a van.

-We’ll go ahead and save you time and summarize our philosophy at the beginning.
+We’ll save you time and summarize our philosophy at the beginning.
 When we’re treating a van floor, we have 4 priorities:

 -